Nanchang Project

 We significantly expanded our team of volunteers this summer with passionate and skilled individuals.

-2024 — Planning for our next trip to China has begun!
-We will be visiting Hunan this spring as part of our ongoing efforts to reach new (to us!) areas.
-Adoptees from Hunan and their adoptive families are invited to join our group search flyers, which will be distributed in person and online.
-Details can be found here.
-ALL community members are welcome to join our private Facebook group Nanchang Project Goes to China for updates throughout our search trip!
+2024 — We will visited Hunan province this spring on behalf of 250 Hunan adoptees as part of our ongoing efforts to reach new (to us!) areas.
+Our team dispersed 3000 group search flyers in person and across Chinese social media.
+We visited 5 cities in Hunan, tested over 25 families found as a result of this trip, located foster family and finders for two participants, interviewed with 4 media companies, and made 3 surprise matches between adoptees and birth families so far.
+ALL community members are welcome to join our private Facebook group Nanchang Project Goes to China for updates we shared throughout our search trip!

 For the most recent updates about our work, please follow our public Facebook page, Instagram page, and TikTok account.